 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Brink'S Co/The.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how BCO stock compares to 2,000+ US-based stocks, and to peers in the Commercial Services sector and Miscellaneous Commercial Services industry.
+We show how BCO stock compares to 2,000+ US-based stocks, and to peers in the Administrative and Support and Waste Management and Remediation Services sector and Investigation Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 The Brink’s Company is the global leader in total cash management, route-based secure logistics and payment solutions including cash-in-transit, ATM services, cash management services (including vault outsourcing, money processing and intelligent safe services), and international transportation of valuables.
 Its customers include financial institutions, retailers, government agencies (including central banks), mints, jewelers and other commercial operations around the world.
 Its global network of operations in 52 countries serves customers in more than 100 countries.
 Brink’s strong market position is supported by a leadership team with a proven track record of success, a long-term strategy to drive growth and the financial strength to continue to capture market share.
 Its culture of continuous improvement is supported by a global team dedicated to providing exceptional customer support.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)

 Higher average daily dollar volume over the past 30 days implies lower liquidity risk. (↑↓)